michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 4. Reflect on which psychological or organisational theory best explains the tension between these perspectives

 ### Teaching Tip
 This technique is perfect for **preparing students for case study exams**.
-Instead of memorizing model answers, they practice analysing competing priorities and justifying nuanced positions—exactly what they'll need to do in professional practice.
+Instead of memorizing model answers, they practice analysing competing priorities and justifying nuanced positions,exactly what they'll need to do in professional practice.

----
+,

 ## Technique 6: Formative Assessment Generator (for Practice and Mastery)

 ### What It Does
 The AI generates unlimited practice questions, scenarios, or quizzes that students can use to test their knowledge and build confidence.
-This provides low-stakes repetition and immediate feedback—essential for skill development.
+This provides low-stakes repetition and immediate feedback,essential for skill development.

 ### Why It Works for HR
 Many HR competencies require both knowledge (legislation, theory) and application (recognizing situations where that knowledge applies).
 Students need more practice than traditional homework provides, but creating dozens of unique practice scenarios is time-prohibitive for lecturers.
 AI solves this.